RachitSahu26/RachitSahu26/README.md

 <h1 align="center">Hi 👋, I'm Rachit Sahu</h1>
-<h3 align="center">I am a passionate frontend developer with a deep love for creating immersive and user-friendly web experiences.
+<h3 align="center">I am a passionate Mern Stack developement with a deep love for creating immersive and user-friendly web experiences.
 Over the years, I've honed my skills in HTML, CSS, and JavaScript, and I thrive on turning design concepts into interactive, pixel-perfect websites.</h3>

 - 📫 How to reach me **curiousrachit.26@gmail.com**